Benoniy/eng84_business_week_questions/README.md

   *** ***

 * What is SCRUM and what is the benefit of implementing it?
+WHY IS IT DIFFERENT TO AGILE?????????????????????????
   ***SCRUM is an implementation of agile which uses regular sprints consisting of user stories as***
   ***well as retrospectives to increment through a project on a regular basis.
 It's beneficial because***
   ***it's highly adaptive to new requirements, and it is fully transparent.
 This allows every user to***